 Posted on July 31 2017

-Some vegetables will require a little extra work before they can be vacuum sealed.
+Some cruciferous vegetables (plants of the cabbage family) will require a little extra work before they can be vacuum sealed.
 These include:

 - Brussels sprouts